Notes for: Francis Bridon, Jr.

 Here is how I have translated it so far filling in some missing words and implied ideas:

-BRIDON (Francois), from Rochefort or from Soubise in Saintonge, having left the kingdom in 1681, he was caught in the English Channel with his boat on 4 Dec 1685; he was condemned [to the gallows] by the Magistrate of Calais on Dec.
+BRIDON (Francois), from Rochefort or from Soubise in Saintonge, having left the kingdom in 1681, he was caught in the English Channel with his boat on 4 Dec 1685; he was condemned [to the galleys] by the Magistrate of Calais on Dec.
 3, 1686.
 On the ship France or on the ship Palme [he was taken] to Port Saint-Malo in 1698; he was released the same year.

 There is an important record in the documents "The Community of the French Church of London at the end of the 17th century," University of Paris-Sorbonne (Paris 4), 1997, by Julia Poublan.
 It has an alphabetical index of Refugees assisted in common by the Churches of Threadneedle Street and La Savoie, London.
 On page 262, it says that the wife of Francois BRIDOU was helped on March 23, 1686.
 Her husband was said to be a prisoner at Cales (Calais?) and a fisherman of "La Rie" (Rye in England probably).
 Another woman's husband was also a prisoner at Cales with Francois.
 She was the daughter of Antoine ???
 Boubet/Bouchet.
 This record was looked at by M. Kergall for Ronny Bodine in 1998.
 From the notes below, a John Bouchett was the owner of one of these boats.

 The book "Sir William Trumbull in Paris 1685-1686," Cambridge: University Press, 1938, by Ruth Clark mentions some details about this incident on pages 54, 86 and 105.
-Witnesses said that a French Man-of-War seized three boats belonging respectively to Stephen Boucher, John Bouchett and Francis Bridon, French Protestants of Rye and then took them to either Dunkirk or Calais.
+Witnesses said that a French Man-of-War seized three boats belonging respectively to Stephen Boucher, John Bouchett and Francis Bridon, French Protestants of Rye, and then took them to either Dunkirk or Calais.
 The fishermen were all naturalized English subjects from France it seems.
 From the footnote, they had been naturalized in 1682.
 Two of the boats were released and one taken to Calais.

 Ronny Bodine bought the book above from California.
 Trumbull was a special envoy to France who helped out many English Protestants in France.
-Trumbull and Robert Spencer, 2nd Earl of Sunderland tried to intervene for Francois Bridon and the other captured fishermen.
+Trumbull and Robert Spencer, 2nd Earl of Sunderland, tried to intervene for Francois Bridon and the other captured fishermen.
 Ronny sent me a scan of page 105.
 It says that Sunderland in London had spoken to Paul Barillon (French ambassador to England) about the "Rye fishermen."
 Sunderland said the boats with the fishermen were taken in English waters.
 Barillon contradicted that.
 Barillon seems to say the boats were set free at Dunkirk and then one of them fell into French hands again.
 The problem seems to be that some, if not all, of the fishermen were former French citizens who had fled France and so France still considered them fugitives.
 The French believed that just because they had become English subjects, that did not mean they could throw off their French citizenship and "escape justice."
 See footnote #6 on p.
 105 for that info.
 There are some other footnotes on this page, but I doubt they throw any more light on who the fishermen were or any genealogical info about them.

 From: Ronny Bodine